fastoch/Networking/Initial_config.md

 - press Enter to show next entry,
 - press Space to show next page,
 - press Q to quit and go back to the prompt

+>[!tip]
+>Use the Tab key for autocompletion.

+---

+# Initial configuration of a router